 4. Why is it important that I personally drop classes that I have registered for but am no longer attending?
 Instructors do not have the responsibility to drop students.
 Students must drop classes they no longer want or never attended (using MyCSULB) up to and during the first two (2) weeks of the semester.

 Beginning the third week, students must use the official withdrawal form to change their schedule.
 (See the section on Withdrawals for the rules that apply to withdrawal after the third week of classes.)

 Official withdrawal is indicated on the transcript with the symbol “W.” This designation does not affect grade point average (GPA).
+As of Fall 2009, undergraduates may withdraw from a career-maximum of 18 units per Executive Order 1037.
 Students who fail to withdraw officially within the established deadline receive a “WU” symbol (unauthorized withdrawal).

 In the calculation of the GPA, a “WU” is counted as an “F” grade.

 5. Can freshmen/sophomore students take upper-division (300-499) classes?
 University policy prohibits students with under 30 units from taking upper-division courses without permission of the instructor.

 6. What can I do if I get a “D” or “F” or “WU” in a course?
 The University has a policy which allows undergraduates to repeat a course in which they earned a "D", "F," or "WU".
 If the second grade is a "C" or better, the second grade will be used to calculate your GPA.
 Both grades remain on the transcript, but the first one is "forgiven" from the GPA calculation.
 This can only be done once per course at CSULB.
 If you don't earn a "C" or better on the second try, all grades will be counted.
 For further details, refer to the "Repetition of Courses for Satisfactory Grade" in this section of the Catalog.